zhubao315/learn-agentic-ai/01_openai_agents/23_deployment/readme.md

 ---

 ### The Ultimate Cloud Platform: Kubernetes
-Deploy compute (stateless containers), messaging (Kafka), and databases (Postgres) all on Kubernetes, but this will require a lot of DevOps expertise.
+Deploy compute (stateless containers), Dapr, messaging (Kafka), and databases (Postgres) all on Kubernetes, but this will require a lot of DevOps expertise.
 However, the good news is given our production stack it will not be too difficult to do.
 ---

 ## III.
 Agentic AI Stack (State Management & Knowledge)